BigNaz1/lem-in/README.md

 - Enhancing the visualization with more interactive features

 ## Contributors
-Nezar Jaberi & Abdulaziz Rajab
+Nezar Jaberi &  Abdul Aziz Bin Rajab